richard-porter/dimensional-authorship/experiments/dimensional-voice-stamp-v01.md

 The asymmetry is the mechanism.
 Any verifier can confirm the skeleton.
 Only the author can confirm the soul.

+**The stamp’s claim, stated precisely:** The author has attested this artifact as consistent with their documented voice signature, and this attestation can be publicly verified without exposing the private calibration basis.
+The stamp does not prove human authorship from text alone.
+It makes a narrower claim: this version of the work was signed by the claimed author as consistent with their documented voice profile, under the referenced public profile version.

+**Architectural note on delegated attestation:** In some contexts — editorial relationships, estates, institutional co-authorship — a trusted reviewer, executor, or co-attester may legitimately hold or co-attest against the private layer. v0.1 does not implement delegated attestation, but the architecture should remain open to it.
+The private layer is the author’s by default, not by necessity.

 -----

 ## The Public / Private Split